theopenconversationkit/tock/bot/connector-google-chat/README.md

     - `HTTP endpoint URL`: Your ngrok URL + TOCK Relative REST path.
 (Example : https://area-simple-teal.ngrok-free.app/io/app/assistant/google_chat)
     - `Authentification Audience`: Select 'Project Number'.

+⚠️ For now, dialogs will reset every 24 hours as stated in the variable dialogMaxValidityInSeconds of `UserTimelineMongoDAO.kt`

 ## Tock Configuration

 1. Go to **Settings > Configuration > New Configuration** in the Tock admin interface.